electricimp/GPS/README.md

 This library is a parser for standard NMEA sentences used by GPS devices.

 All data is transmitted in the form of sentences.
 Only printable Ascii characters plus CR (carriage return) and LF (line feed) are allowed in a GPS sentence.
-The expected sentence format starts with $, which is followed by five letters.
-The first two letters are the talker identifier.
-The next three letters are the sentence identifier.
+The expected sentence format starts with $, which is followed by five characters.
+The first two characters are the talker identifier.
+The next three characters are the sentence identifier.
 Following the identifiers are a number of data fields separated by commas, then an optional checksum, and finally a carriage return and a line feed (CRLF).
 The data fields are uniquely defined for each sentence type.

 For information on formats used in satellite data packets, please see [this page](http://www.gpsinformation.org/dale/nmea.htm).